This article was reviewed by Nick Coston, D.V.M. of Cornerstone Veterinary Clinic in Greenwood, AR.

 U-Pack® has a reputation with cat owners for being a great solution for long-distance moves with kitties in tow.
 Thanks to celebrity cats Cole and Marmalade, who have moved with U-Pack twice, cat lovers across the country learned that when they move with us, we handle their household goods so they can focus on traveling with their pets.
 We want to help make your long-distance trip as easy as possible for you and your feline friends, so we’ve consulted with a veterinarian and compiled the best tips for traveling and moving with cats.

-How to move with cats
+How to move with a cat

 Not moving by car?
 Many of these tips will also apply for flights or for shipping your pet.

 For most cat owners, the only time their feline friend gets in a vehicle is for trips to the vet, which can make your car something they fear.
 Before a long-distance drive, you’ll want to work on getting them used to the vehicle and planning the journey with your cat in mind.